hashicorp/terraform-provider-azurerm/website/docs/r/mssql_server_microsoft_support_auditing_policy.html.markdown

 ->**NOTE:**  If `enabled` is `true`, `blob_storage_endpoint` or `log_monitoring_enabled` are required.

 * `blob_storage_endpoint` - (Optional) The blob storage endpoint (e.g. https://example.blob.core.windows.net).
-This blob storage will hold all extended auditing logs.
+This blob storage will hold all Microsoft support auditing logs.

 * `storage_account_access_key` - (Optional) The access key to use for the auditing storage account.